tconbeer/sqlfmt-docs/docs/intro.md

 1. **sqlfmt integrates with your workflow.** As a CLI written in Python, it's easy to install locally on any OS and run in CI.
 Plays well with dbt, pre-commit, SQLFluff, VSCode, and GitHub Actions.
 1. **sqlfmt speaks any dialect.** Most likely you don't even have to configure anything.
 (Sorry, [ClickHouse](./dialects/index.md#clickhouse))

 sqlfmt is a command-line tool that is built in Python and runs on MacOS, Linux, and Windows, so you can run it locally and in CI.
+Additionally, the sqlfmt API powers the dbt Cloud IDE's Format button.

 sqlfmt is not configurable, except for line length: it enforces a single style. sqlfmt maintains comments and some extra newlines, but largely ignores all indentation and line breaks in the input file.